lifwanian/how-to-build-an-ios-messaging-app/en/implement_1-on-1_messaging.md

 ### Receive Typing Status

-You can receieve the typing status of other users in the same channel in callback blocks. ```[Jiver setEventHandlerConnectBlock:...``` includes the callbacks for it.
+You can receive the typing status of other users in the same channel in callback blocks. ```[Jiver setEventHandlerConnectBlock:...``` includes the callbacks for it.

 ```objectivec
     //...